-There’s nothing worse than digging into our dinner and getting an oil or grease stain on our fresh outfit.
-So it’s vital to act quickly by knowing how to remove oil stains from clothes without ruining them for good.
+There’s nothing worse than eating a meal and discovering an oil or grease stain on our fresh outfit.
+When that happens, it’s vital to act quickly by knowing how to remove oil stains from clothes without ruining them for good.

 Whether it’s the accidental oil drips from eating meals or forgetting to put an apron on while cooking up a storm, oil stains on clothes can seem like the stuff of nightmares.
 Especially when we’re enjoying parties with family and friends this season.

 While our first instincts would be to frantically scrub the oil stain out with wet tissues, chances are, this would make the stain worse.
 Similar to knowing how to remove red wine stains, removing oil stains from clothes can seem rather challenging.